Chirag-Jani/90DaysDSA/README.md

 Day 18 -

-Noticed that I am solving most of problems in O(n) and upper time complexity.
+Noticed that I am solving most of the problems in O(n) and upper time complexity.
-Needed to learn Binery Search so that I can improve time complexity of quetions.
+Needed to learn Binary Search so that I can improve the time complexity of questions.

-Started learning about binary search from love babbar.
+Started learning about binary search from love Babbar.

 learned about -

 - approach
 - how it is better?
-- when can we use?
+- when can we use it?
-- some basic quetions like finding indexes in an array.
+- some basic questions like finding indexes in an array.
 - log(n) time complexity explanation.

 ---